Troubleshooting Restaurant Issues with Tundra Restaurant Supply

 For the first project, Tundra challenged students to create a fly mitigation system that could be hidden within Snooze Eatery’s sconces.
 This project was not a formal problem-based learning (PBL) project, so students worked on their designs outside of class.
 Students set out to research, build and pitch their designs.
 Two mitigation system designs were chosen.
 Plans were set to install the designs in two restaurants to test which system was the most effective.

-Just before manufacturing of the mitigation systems, Snooze Eatery went public and the fly mitigation system plans were put on hold indefinitely.
-While the students were disappointed their design didn’t come to fruition, they have the intellectual property rights to their designs, which they’re free to pitch elsewhere.
-In addition to the design experience, students gained a valuable business lesson that things don’t always go according to plan, and were able to come away with pride in their work and passion for problem solving.
+While neither mitigation system was ultimately used in manufacturing, the students still have the intellectual property rights to their designs, and they’re free to pitch elsewhere.
+In addition to the design experience, students gained a valuable business lesson that things don’t always go according to plan, and were able to come away with pride in their work and passion for problem-solving.

 The Work with Chipotle